ziapeltagames/six-winters/docs/brainstorming/SYSTEMS.md

+Some of this doc should eventually be broken out into the rules sections.
+Right now it focuses on how the key systems interact as well as currency flows.

 # Tests

 Tests and other dice manipulations are a pretty big part of the game.
 Trying to strike a balance between using dice, but also having ways of controlling the uncertainty.
 Otherwise you can get some pretty big swings.